PatriotAri/VyperEngine/docs/Patch Notes.md

 Alpha v2.3.1
 ============

--Implemented backend architecture for headless runs.
+-Implemented headless backend architecture.

 -Added tools/ directory in root.
 This is where engine arhcitecture that doesnt live in the engine itself stays.

 -Updated README.md

--Added null_renderer.py to ports/ for headless runs.
+-Added null_renderer.py to ports/ for headless backend.

-Alpha v2.x.x (Current)
+Alpha v2.3.2 (Current)
 ============

 -Added components/velocity.py.
 Proper movement pipeline.
 This marks the start of the physics engine.